Iznik pottery: Fritware

 From the late 15th century, potters in Iznik began producing wares that were decorated in cobalt blue on a white fritware body under a clear glaze.
 Both the manufacturing technique and the underglaze designs were very different from that used in the production of Miletus ware.
 Fritware had been made in the Near East from the 13th century, but Iznik fritware, achieving a white surface, was a major innovation.

 Fritware (also called stonepaste) is a composite material made from quartz sand mixed with small amounts of finely ground glass (called frit) and some clay.
 When fired, the glass frit melts and binds the other components together.
 In the 13th century the town of Kashan in Iran was an important centre for the production of fritware.
 Abū'l-Qāsim, who came from a family of tilemakers in the city, wrote a treatise on precious stones in 1301 that included a chapter on the manufacture of fritware.
 His recipe specified a fritware body containing a mixture of 10 parts silica to 1 part glass frit and 1 part clay.
 There is no equivalent treatise on the manufacture of Iznik pottery, but analysis of the surviving pieces indicates that the potters in İznik used roughly similar proportions.
 In Kashan the frit was prepared by mixing powdered quartz with soda which acted as a flux.
 The mixture was then heated in a kiln.
-In İznik, as well as quartz and soda, lead oxide was added to the frit.
+In İznik, lead oxide was added to the frit, in addition to quartz and soda.

 As the fritware paste lacked plasticity and was difficult to work on the wheel, vessels were seldom made in one piece.
 Instead they were formed in separate sections that were allowed to dry and then stuck together using the fritware paste.
 This additive technique meant that there was a tendency for the final vessels to have slightly angular shapes.
 Dishes were almost certainly made using a mould attached to a potter's wheel.
 A lump of fritware paste would have been rolled out into a sheet much like when a cook rolls out pastry.
 The sheet would have been placed on the mould to form the inside of the dish.
 The underside of the dish would have been shaped using a template as the mould was rotated on the wheel.
 When the paste was partly dry the foliate rim would have been sculptured by hand.